sanderjo/disk-speed/README.md

 # Purpose

-Loosely measure the speed of a 'disk', in order to realize the speed difference between a SSD and a Cloud mount.
+Loosely measure the speed of a 'disk', in order to note the speed difference between a SSD and a Cloud mount.

 # Usage: